Thai drug dealer had plastic surgery to look like Korean man, police say

 A Thai drug dealer underwent several facial plastic surgeries to look like "a handsome Korean man" and evade the law, local authorities have said.

-Saharat Sawangjaeng, who adopted the alias Jimin Cheong, was caught last week at a condominium in Bangkok.
+Saharat Sawangjaeng, who adopted the alias Seong Jimin, was caught last week at a condominium in Bangkok.

 Police, who had been on the hunt for the 25-year-old for three months, said "none of his original face was left".